-Jim Hurley quotes
+Jim Hurley famous quotes

 • In the past, I used to counter any such notions by asking myself: 'Would you really want President Hattersley?'
 I now find that possibility rather cheers me up.
 With his chubby, Dickensian features and his knowledge of T.H.
 Green and other harmless leftish political classics, Hattersley might not be such a bad thing after all.